simcod-design/Inf.P/Real app/README.md

 When running this script, the analysis makes use of the *“srs”* and *“qmatrix”* sheets included in the **“realdata.xlsx”** file.

 For the real dataset application, please prepare your data in the format specified in the template.
-For the real dataset used in the manuscript, you may contact the corresponding author (pervindemir@aybu.edu.tr)
+For the real dataset used in the manuscript, you may contact the corresponding author.

 **Note:** The Youden Index cutoff values presented in the manuscript were not computed within this script; instead, they were derived using the traditional method in SPSS.